solidjs/solid/README.md

 - Render-once mental model: your components are regular JavaScript functions that run once to set up your view
 - Automatic dependency tracking: accessing your reactive state subscribes to it
 - [Small](https://dev.to/this-is-learning/javascript-framework-todomvc-size-comparison-504f) and [fast](https://github.com/krausest/js-framework-benchmark)
-- "Simple, not easy": learn a few powerful concepts that can be reused, combined, and built on top of
+- Simple: learn a few powerful concepts that can be reused, combined, and built on top of
 - Provides modern framework features like JSX, fragments, Context, Portals, Suspense, streaming SSR, progressive hydration, Error Boundaries and concurrent rendering.
 - Naturally debuggable: A `<div>` is a real div, so you can use your browser's devtools to inspect the rendering
 - [Web component friendly](https://github.com/solidjs/solid/tree/main/packages/solid-element#readme) and can author custom elements